 The Medical Director is the Board-level Director with overall responsibility for the learning from deaths agenda.
-They are responsible for the presentation of the Quarterly Learning from Deaths Report to both the Quality and Safety Committee and the public Board meeting.
+They are responsible for the presentation of the Quarterly Mortality Report to both the Risk and Quality Committee and the public Board meeting.